Welcome to the BRAND NEW WORLD of Toyota IFS Rock Crawling

 Q: What makes RCLT HD cost more than typical LT kits?

 A: Simply put, RCLT HD has the most massive and strongest Toyota LT replacement knuckles ever made.
 This is because our HD Knuckles are made from one-piece solid steel lower sections, where the brake caliper mount, hub, and double-sheer steering arm are all one interconnected solid part.
 This billet chunk of steel starts out at 50 pounds and is both larger than the billet we use to make our MC08 Dual Case Adapters and requires nearly twice as long to machine.
 In addition, we use 1/4" plate steel instead of 3/16" and have extra front & rear double-wall plating where stress forces are the highest.
 When you consider how each knuckle requires more manufacturing than a Dual Case Adapter with additional laser cutting, forming, assembly, welding, and powder coating, you can see how each knuckle is valued at $1,500.
-Without the knuckles, our retail price would be $3,999, which is on-par with typical kits despite our kit also having double-sheer HD upper arms with 1/4" steel plating, double-sheer HD lower arms with 1/4" steel plating, and required parts to build and install a replacement HD MarRack steering system with DOM MiniMarlinks and 1-Ton 5/8" tie rod ends.
+Without the knuckles, our retail price would be $3,999, which is on-par with typical kits despite our kit also having double-sheer HD upper arms with 1/4" steel plating, double-sheer HD lower arms with 1/4" steel plating, and parts to build and install a replacement HD MarRack with DOM MiniMarlinks, 1-Ton 5/8" tie rod ends, and patented steering geometry.
 (Most all LT kits use single-sheer connections, only 3/16" plating, and are not an integrated HD steering rack upgrade.)
-I believe RCLT HD is the most complex LT kit by a wide margin and I believe it is very reasonably priced for what it offers: The strongest and most reliable LT kit ever made with Rock Crawling ability no other LT kit can hold a candle to.
+Comprised of 248 parts, RCLT HD is the most complex LT kit by a wide margin and I believe it is very reasonably priced for what it offers: The strongest and most reliable LT kit ever made with Rock Crawling ability no other LT kit can hold a candle to.
 Update Feb '22: All orders now receive exclusive access to our online installation database with 1-on-1 support!

 Q: What is the MarRack?